bitrix24/b24restdocs/api-reference/landing/user-blocks/landing-repo-check-content.md

 is_bad:true
 ```

-Essentially, the label `is_bad = true` indicates that there are dangerous spots in the content, along with the text marked with separators at those dangerous locations.
+Essentially, the label `is_bad = true` indicates that there are dangerous spots in the content, along with the text marked by separators at those dangerous locations.
 The developer should modify such spots before registration.